rbei-etas/busmaster/Readme.txt

 1. Development environment: To configure a computer for developing BUSMASTER code, refer to file "1.
 BUSMASTER OSS - Development Environment.doc" in the 'Downloads' folder.

 2. BUSMASTER application is cross platform - runs on many different operating systems such as Windows and Linux.
-Furthermore, it runs simulation mode.
-Following the instructions in the aforementioned file.
+The emulation mode does not require any CAN interface hardware.
+These are also documented in the aforementioned file.
 The application source code is in the 'Sources' folder.

 3. Connecting BUSMASTER to physical CAN bus - acquire hardware and install device driver software from the respective vendor.
+For example:
   3.1 PCAN_USB: Peak GmbH.
   3.2 ES 581  : ETAS GmbH.
 Use the HSP (Hardware Service Pack) driver.